 8) Go back to 1) and do it all again

 For some example runs, see file a1out.txt

-- Clearly there are a few places in your program where loops, if statements and possibly switch statements are required.
+- Clearly there are a few places in your program where loops are required.
 We discussed several different looping constructs in lecture – choose one that is appropriate for the task at hand (more than one correct answer is possible).